 Whereas a brush cutter is incredibly effective, they are exhausting to use since your entire body is supporting the weight of the machine and the consequential vibration that is consistent with its use.
 I find it to be cumbersome, and too long in length for a person of my stature to use for any serious length of time, and if you are looking to clear a large open area, it is much more effective to hire a service to brush hog the space for you and go back in to clear up the edges if needed.
 A brush hog, or rotary cutter, is pulled behind a tractor to clear large areas of space of weeds and brush.

-If you are only looking to keep your fence lines cleaned up, walkways trimmed, and hard to access areas mowed down, than a good string trimmer is your best choice.
-Personally my 2-cycle string trimmer is invaluable, and even though a do a have a large half acre space that grows to thick weeds regularly, it is much more economical and budget friendly to hire out a company a few times a year to keep that area mowed down for me – plus my body thanks me!
+If you are only looking to keep your fence lines cleaned up, walkways trimmed, and hard to access areas mowed down, then a good string trimmer is your best choice.
+Personally, my 2-cycle string trimmer is invaluable, and even though a do a have a large half acre space that grows into thick weeds regularly, it is much more economical and budget-friendly to hire out a company a few times a year to keep that area mowed down for me – plus my body thanks me!

 If you have any questions, please feel free to comment below and we’ll get back to you with any answers you need.
 And as always, feel free to share!